-Money Laundering Regulations: report changes to your business
+Money laundering supervision: report changes to your business

-How to report changes in your business to HM Revenue and Customs (HMRC) and what to do if you want to cancel your registration.
+How and when to report changes in your business to HM Revenue and Customs (HMRC) and what to do if you want to cancel your registration.

 Changes you should report to HMRC

-You’ll need to notify HMRC if the details you’ve included in your application to register under the Money Laundering Regulations change or you discover that they’re incorrect.
-You must tell HMRC about changes:
+You’ll need to notify HMRC if your money laundering registration details change or you discover that they’re incorrect.
+For example, you must tell us about changes of:

-- to your business’s legal structure - for example if you used to be self-employed but now you’re a limited company
+- your legal structure - for example if you were self-employed but now you’re a limited company

-- of the legal entity of the business owners, for example, if ownership changes from a partnership to a limited company
+- the legal entity of the business owners, for example if ownership changes from a partnership to a limited company

-- of personnel in your business who have ‘fit and proper’ status
+- personnel in your business who have fit and proper status

 - criminal convictions for money laundering offences in your business